btd1337/writer/README.md

 * meson
 * valac

-Clone this repo, run `meson build` to configure the build environment and run `ninja` to build
+Clone this repo, run `meson build` to configure the build environment.
+Change to the build directory and run `ninja` to build

 ```
 git clone https://github.com/ryonakano/writer.git && cd writer/